 Avoid putting anyone's face or body or any other important content in the gutter.
 It may be trimmed off or look uneven in the printed and bound book.

 This is a bad layout because the subject is placed in the gutter of the book, between the two facing pages.

 This is better because the subject is no longer in the gutter.
 (The mountains in the background might not be perfectly aligned in the printed book but I don't mind).

 Diagonal or horizontal lines that span a two-page photo spread can have unexpected results in your printed book.
 If some of the line is lost or the printing just slightly shifted, the two halves of the image will not line up and the lines will appear mismatched.

 Below, the horizontal lines might not align perfectly in the printed and bound book.

 Text in the gutter of the printed book may be misaligned or partially lost in the gutter.

 How to create two-page spreads in our book-making tools

-Follow the links below for step-by-step guides to making two-page spreads in our book-making tools.
+Placing content across the gutter means creating a two page spread.
+Follow the links below for step-by-step guides to making spreads in our book-making tools.